Funding Policies and Guidelines

 Tuition for Overloads

-Each academic program is authorized to employ a specific number of Teaching/Graduate Assistantships (GA/TAs).
+Each academic program is authorized to employ a specific number of graduate/teaching Assistants (GA/TAs).
 These positions are funded by an annual SUNY allocation and all recipients are represented by the Graduate Student Employee Union (GSEU).
-Each GA/TA position (or "line") includes a base academic-year stipend and usually is accompanied by a full tuition scholarship for fall and spring semesters.
-Base (minimum) stipend levels can vary by discipline.
-The GSEU-State of New York contract also sets minimum stipend levels.
+Each GA/TA position (or "line") includes a base academic-year stipend and may be accompanied by a full tuition scholarship for fall and spring semesters.
+Base (minimum) stipend levels can vary by discipline but must abide by minimums set in place by GSEU.
+The academic year stipend is processed in the form of a biweekly paycheck by the Office of Human Resources.

 All applicants to graduate programs are considered for assistantships.
 No separate application form is required.
-To ensure consideration for fall semester assistantships, applicants must submit their application by the published application deadline.
+To ensure consideration for assistantships, applicants must submit their application by the published application deadline.
 Application and funding deadlines vary by department.
+Graduate programs award stipends on a competitive basis, with academic merit the primary criterion, to degree-seeking students.

 The graduate program or school to which the applicant is seeking admission makes decisions on the awarding of stipends.
 The department or school notifies applicants as soon as possible after decisions are made.
 Assistantships to new and continuing students are made on a competitive basis, normally for a period of one academic year.
 The program's graduate committee determines the procedures and criteria for new awards as well as for the renewal of awards in subsequent academic years.

 For students who receive assistantships, an offer letter will clearly provide the stipend amount, the appointment dates, and other important details about the appointment.
-To accept a teaching or graduate assistantship, the student must sign and return the Terms and Conditions paperwork in a timely manner.
-GA/TA positions cannot be "transferred" if a student opts to transfer to a different graduate program.
-GA/TAs have a responsibility to the program that has hired them to fulfill their teaching/research obligations to the hiring department.
-In the event of program change, the hiring department has the option of terminating the GA/TA position or of expecting the student to complete all obligations through the end of a given semester.
-GA/TAs contemplating a change of program should discuss such considerations openly with their GA/TA supervisor and the program directors for both programs.
+To accept a teaching or graduate assistantship, the student must sign and return the terms and conditions paperwork in a timely manner.
+TA/GA positions cannot be "transferred" if a student opts to transfer to a different graduate program.
+TAs/GAs have a responsibility to the program that has hired them to fulfill their obligations to the hiring department.
+In the event of program change, the hiring department has the option of terminating the TA/GA position or of expecting the student to complete all obligations through the end of a given semester.
+TAs/GAs contemplating a change of program should discuss such considerations openly with their TA/GA supervisor and the program directors for both programs.

 GA/TA Title Designations